John Brennan Fast Facts

 January 20, 2009-March 2013 - Assistant to President Obama for Homeland Security and Counterterrorism.

-January 7, 2013 - Nominated by President Obama to be director of the CIA.
+January 7, 2013 - Nominated by Obama to be director of the CIA.

 February 7, 2013 - Testifies before the Senate Intelligence Committee as part of his confirmation hearings.